freemocap/2025-nsf-pose/docs/document-proper/2024-freemocap-nsf-pose-outline.md

 #### Guiding Principles

-- Universal Design
+##### Universal Design
-  - When anyone can use it, everyone benefits
+- "When anyone can use it, everyone benefits"
 - Same tool for 0XP as for professional
-  - "The [aspirational] goal of creating a system that serves the needs of a professional research scientist while remaining intuitive to a 13-year-old with no technical training and no outside assistance"
+- "The [aspirational goal] of creating a system that serves the needs of a professional research scientist while remaining intuitive to a 13-year-old with no technical training and no outside assistance"
+- **Maintain a True Minimum option**
+  - Understand and maintain an option to run with the barest possible hardware
+  - Focus and maintain a [generic hardware] pipeline as the core path
+    - Using specific proprietary hardware (e.g. stereocams, kinect) can be developed as secondary routes and/or via a plugin system
+    - Clients may request development of a proprietary pipeline, in exchange for funds to support it
+- ** Sustainability through accessibility**
+  - The key to sustainability is a growing, active, diverse, and vibrant userbase
+  - Universal design attracts the widest possible userbase
+  - Education focus:
+    - to avoid [paradox of the active user]
+    - foster long term user relationships
+    - encourage community engagement
+      - Push user-student into 'zone of proximal development'
+      - Provide easy access to resources (AI, static, community)
-- No artificial scarcity
+##### No artificial scarcity
-  - "Knoweldge is free, labor is unbelievable expensive"
+  - "Knowledge is free, labor is unbelievable expensive"
   - Anything that can be duplicated infinitely is free for everyone
     - Software, documentation, tutorial/educational material, etc
   - Anything that is finite (or costs us money) can be charged